danielins/udacity-react-readable/README.md

 $ npm start
 ```

 When the server is succesfully started, your default browser should open with the app already running.
 If it doesn't or if you want to open it on another tab or browser, access via `localhost:3000`.
+Be sure that the API server is still running.

-To stop the server, `CTRL+C` keyboard command on the console prompt.
+To stop both the server and the application, `CTRL+C` keyboard command on their respective prompts.